 This campground is very convenient for the beach which is just over the road and my gosh what a stunning beach it is.
 Miles and miles of golden sand backed by palm trees, it is a breathtaking spot.
 We stayed at Mission Beach Hideaway Holiday Village for less than 24 hours but had a really nice time.
 The facilities are well-kept and there is a swimming pool and camp kitchen.
 Mission Beach is popular for sky diving, trips to Dunk Island and exploring waterfalls.
 Around 40 minutes north of Mission Beach is the gorgeous Etty Bay, it’s a small, secluded beach with a café and a caravan park with cabins, powered sites and tent pitches.
 We went in search of the cassowary, a shy bird known to live in the area.
 Sightings are rare, so to see one on the beach would be fantastic; unfortunately we weren’t lucky enough to find one when we were there.

 This campsite wouldn’t have necessarily been my first choice, everywhere was full so from what I can remember it was one of our only options.
 It was pretty packed and pitches were quite close together, but the facilities were clean and it had a great camp kitchen and a pool.
 It also had a little veggie garden which you could help yourself to, a nice little touch.
 Cairns is the place to be to see the Great Barrier Reef.
 I will never forget catching a glimpse of it for the first time; crystal clear waters and colourful corals.
 Snorkelling above the reef and spotting a turtle was an incredible experience.

-For more on planning an Australian road trip and what to pack, head to my blog post all about it: 2629 Kilometres…An Australian Road Trip.
+For more on planning an Australian road trip and what to pack, head to my blog post all about it: Planning a Road Trip on the East Coast of Australia.